What are the database requirements?

 Requirements for persistence data

-• A database called keycloak_v3 will be created during the installation - if this database already exists it will be re-used and this may cause unexpected behaviour
+• A database for authentication persistence data is required (keycloak_v3 by default but the name can be customized) and will be created automatically during the installation - if this database already exists it will be re-used and this may cause unexpected behaviour

-• Schemas called admin_center and aip_node will be created in the database of your choice (postgres by default) during the installation - if these schemas already exist they will be re-used and this may cause unexpected behaviour
+• Two schemas called admin_center and analysis_node will be created automatically in the database of your choice (postgres by default) during the installation - if these schemas already exist they will be re-used and this may cause unexpected behaviour

 CAST Storage Service